axeloide/fiLang/README.txt

         Contains the equivalent ISO 639-1 code.
         Not tagged if the object is a ISO 639-1 code itself.

-    ./lang/iso639/related-2
+    ./lang/iso639/related-2B
         string, 3-letters
+        Contains the equivalent ISO 639-2/B code.
+        Not tagged if the object is a ISO 639-2/B code itself.

+    ./lang/iso639/related-2T
+        string, 3-letters
-        Contains the equivalent ISO 639-2 code.
+        Contains the equivalent ISO 639-2/T code.
-        Not tagged if the object is a ISO 639-2 or ISO 639-3 code itself.
+        Not tagged if the object is a ISO 639-2/T code itself.

     ./lang/glossonym/<xxx>
         string, possibly containing some of the wildest unicode characters around.